lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

                 - User location
                 - User demographic
                 - etc...
-        - Once we have some sort of way to categorize these users, we can start to rank nearest neighbors
+        - Once you have some sort of way to categorize these users, you can start to rank nearest neighbors

 | Pros | Cons |
 |------|------|